Equal rank local theta correspondence as a strong Morita equivalence: Introduction

 \end{corollary} The Haar measures used in the above result are the ones that we use for the proof the compatibility property (Prop. \ref{poisson-proof}) of the oscillator bimodule.
 The key point of the proof is that discrete series give generators of $K_0$ of the reduced group $C^*$-algebra and one can access their formal degrees using the canonical trace.
 The canonical trace is given by the orbital integral associated to the trivial conjugacy class.
 We did not pursue this as we did not need it, but one could also explicitly transfer traces arising for orbital integrals of other conjugacy classes.

-The above result on preservation of formal degrees result is not new: Gan and Ichino proved\footnote{Their methods are very different but it is interesting to note that their local Rallis inner product formula is a key input for both their and our proofs.} it in \cite{Gan-Ichino-14}.
-However, we think that our proof is of interest as it is a simple illustration of the usefulness of the $K$-theoretic tools that are now made available by the oscillator bimodule approach for the study of theta correspondence.
+Although the above result on preservation of formal degrees result is not new (Gan and Ichino proved it in \cite{Gan-Ichino-14}), we think that our proof is of interest as a simple application of $K$-theory, which is now readily available.
+This demonstrates the usefulness of the oscillator bimodule approach for the study of theta correspondence.